skynebula/blink1-osx-shortcut-apps/README.md

 I use the great [Blink(1)](http://blink1.thingm.com/) USB multi-color LED light to subtly tell to my colleagues when I'm available or not while working (so, if they can interrupt me or not).
 But I was tired to launch the official control panel to change the light according to my status, so I used AppleScript to code a few simple apps to quickly switch between colors.

-You just have to put unzip the Blink(1) folder into your Applications folder and then to drop it on your Dock, to get a shortcut lanchpad like this :
+You just have to put unzip the Blink(1) folder into your Applications folder and then to drop it on your Dock, to get a shortcut lanchpad like this:

 ![Apps in the Dock](https://dl.dropboxusercontent.com/u/7430783/img/blink_apps.png)